|Andrew Carnegie, c 1868|

 Thus it came to pass that while Pittsburgh has cultural institutions that represent his ideals, we have nothing representative of Carnegie's personal life to visit (unless you count the two window dormers transplanted from his New York Fifth Avenue home, which adorn the entrance of Carnegie Museum's Heinz Architectural Center).

-And I think he'd have embraced Occupy Facebook With Art.
-Like many of his contemporaries, Carnegie was not particularly articulate in describing how individual artworks moved him.
+I like to think he'd have embraced Occupy Facebook With Art.
+As were many of his contemporaries, Carnegie was not particularly articulate in describing how individual artworks moved him.
 Still, he nurtured an appreciation for culture both ancient and modern, and desired that others should have the opportunity to do so as well.

 So, sure, I can see Andra posting a few favorite paintings on his Facebook account every now and again.
 And if his choices enhanced his personal image, well, so much the better.
-We could do far worse than to emulate Carnegie's desire for accessibility to and appreciation for art and culture.
-As PT Barnum might say, why not take every opportunity to enjoy "everything worth seeing and knowing in this curious world's curious economy"?
+With the dawn of the Internet age, we are privileged to have far greater accessibility to art and opportunities to appreciate cultural resources today than at any point in the world's history.
+Our Grand Tours are but a screenshot away.

 Sources and Further Reading